Study in Ireland

 Some institutions in Ireland are more affordable than others; the National University of Ireland, Galway charges approximately €6,000 per year in comparison to €7,500 at Trinity College Dublin.
 Even more impressive is the Cork Institute of Technology which charges as little as €3,500 per academic year.
 It should be noted, however, that non-EU/EEA students will generally be charged double this for tuition fee costs.

-The Government of Ireland International The studentships are open to high-calibre students from non-EU/EEA countries.
-The grants last for one year and students can be awarded up to €10,000 to support with costs and living expenses.
+The Government of Ireland International Scholarships are open to high-calibre students from non-EU/EEA countries.
+The scholarships last for one year and students can be awarded up to €10,000 to support with costs and living expenses.
 This scholarship is awarded for:

 - The final year of study in an undergraduate degree